saulrichardson/solstice/data/cache/Grohskopf_et_al.__2023_/extracted/document.md

 appropriate influenza vaccine should be administered.
 Older adults (aged ≥65 years) are at increased risk for severe

-g
-g
-g
-y
-(relative efficacy: 42%; 95% CI: 9%–65%) (68).
+(relative efficacy: 42%; 95% CI: 9% 65%) (68).
 No data are
 available from randomized trials of aIIV versus nonadjuvanted SD-IIVs against laboratory-confirmed influenza outcomes during nonpandemic influenza seasons.
 Randomized Studies Comparing HD-IIV, RIV, and aIIV with Nonadjuvanted SD-IIVs: Prevention of Influenza- Associated Hospitalizations and Other Serious Events.
 No data are available from randomized trials evaluating prevention of laboratory-confirmed influenza-associated hospitalizations as a primary outcome.
 In a secondary analysis from a two- season randomized trial of HD-IIV3 versus nonadjuvanted SD-IIV3 assessing serious adverse events (SAEs) (including hospitalizations) associated with laboratory confirmation of influenza performed outside of the study (82) and a post hoc analysis of pneumonia- and influenza-related hospitalizations from a randomized study of HD-IIV3 versus nonadjuvanted SD-IIV4 (83), there was no difference in risk for these events between the two groups (certainty level: 2, moderate).
 However, additional data are available from two single- season, cluster-randomized studies conducted among U.S. nursing homes (in which nursing homes were randomized to vaccine groups rather than individual persons) that examined prevention of pneumonia and influenza diagnostic–coded hospitalizations.
 One such study noted a benefit of HD-IIV3 relative to nonadjuvanted SD-IIV3 (adjusted relative risk:
-0 79 95% CI 0 66 0 95
-i
-l
-l 2
-d
-) (84)
+0.79; 95% CI: 0.66–0.95; certainty level: 2, moderate) (84).

 Randomized Studies Comparing HD-IIV, RIV, and aIIV with Nonadjuvanted SD-IIVs: Prevention of Influenza Illnesses.
 Randomized studies comparing HD-IIV, RIV, and aIIV with nonadjuvanted SD-IIVs against laboratory- confirmed influenza illness are few in number and were conducted over few influenza seasons.
-HD-IIV3 was more effective than SD-IIV3 in prevention of polymerase chain reaction (PCR)- or culture-confirmed influenza-like illness (ILI) in a two-season randomized study conducted among 32,000 persons aged ≥65 years (relative efficacy: 24%; 95% CI: 10%–36%; certainty level: 1, high) (66).
-Two single- season randomized trials of RIV versus nonadjuvanted SD-IIV, one a comparison of RIV3 versus nonadjuvanted SD-IIV3 that assessed culture-confirmed ILI (67) and the other a comparison of RIV4 versus nonadjuvanted SD-IIV4 that examined PCR- confirmed ILI (68), did not demonstrate relative benefit of RIV among those aged ≥65 years (pooled relative efficacy:
+HD-IIV3 was more effective than SD-IIV3 in prevention of polymerase chain reaction (PCR)- or culture-confirmed influenza-like illness (ILI) in a two-season randomized study conducted among 32,000 persons aged ≥65 years (relative efficacy: 24%;
+95% CI: 10%–36%; certainty level: 1, high) (66).
+Two single-
+season randomized trials of RIV versus nonadjuvanted SD-IIV, one a comparison of RIV3 versus nonadjuvanted SD-IIV3 that assessed culture-confirmed ILI (67) and the other a comparison of RIV4 versus nonadjuvanted SD-IIV4 that examined PCR- confirmed ILI (68), did not demonstrate relative benefit of RIV among those aged ≥65 years (pooled relative efficacy:
 18%; 95% CI: −17% to 43%; certainty level: 2, moderate).
 The larger of these two studies noted a relative benefit of RIV4 over nonadjuvanted SD-IIV4 in prevention of PCR-confirmed influenza among the full study population of persons aged ≥50 years (relative efficacy: 30%; 95% CI: 10%–47%) as well i l fi